-At BARKS we rescue, rehabilitate and re-home cats, kittens, rabbits, guinea pigs, ferrets, hedgehogs, ducklings, wild birds and small rodents.
-We have also begun to take on a few foster puppies.
+At BARKS we rescue, rehabilitate and re-home cats, kittens, rabbits, guinea pigs, gerbils, hamsters and mice.

 We work hard to meet the following goals:

 We put a lot of effort into our work at BARKS and this shines through in the high standards we set for our animal care and our thorough assessment of new homes.
 We’re proud of our central theme of kindness - to people and animals alike.
 It’s no accident that ‘kindness’ is right there in our name!

 We're particularly proud of two things: we only ever euthanase animals as a last resort on the advice of a vet; and we're able to take in and care for cats with Feline leukaemia virus (FeLV) and Feline immunodeficiency virus (FIV), giving them a good life; whereas many other charities will turn them away or put them to sleep.

 Since 2000, BARKS has worked across Oxfordshire, Northamptonshire and Warwickshire to care for and re-home almost 5000 needy animals, mainly cats and kittens.
 In 2017 – a bumper year for kittens – the team looked after 289 cats and over 100 other small furry creatures.
 It was over 350 animals in 2018, of which there were almost 200 cats and kittens adopted.